qsnyder/september-pcug/README.md

 Simple service to illustrate the purpose of building models and templates to be deployed against devices and/or device-groups.
 Level of effort much exceeds standard NSO templates from CLI, but used to show the process.

-## subif-and-interface
+## subif-and-routing

-Really a bad name for the service, as it deals with subinterfaces and routing.
-Essentially, this is an example of a customer facing service that can instantiate a subinterface on multiple device types (IOS, IOS-XR) using a provided IP address, mask, and subif tag and automatically create the appropriate routing protocol entry.
+A simple service dealing with subinterfaces and routing.
+Essentially, this is an example of a customer facing service that can instantiate a subinterface on multiple device types (IOS, IOS-XR) using a provided IP address, and subif tag and automatically create the appropriate routing protocol entry.
 The idea is for this service to be available over a web API that can be invoked by customers or front-line provisioning teams -- meaning that NSO would never need to be directly interacted with.

 # Using the examples